Assay & Application Notes

 Bacterial growth measurements are a crucial aspect of many research fields, including fermentation, antibiotic efficacy, synthetic biology, as well as the food industry.
 Estimation of bacterial growth provides insight into the dynamics of the bacterial population, its growth rate and activity, and the effects of environmental conditions on these processes.
 By understanding the growth rate, it is possible to determine the optimal conditions for bacterial proliferation and maximize the yield of desired products such as metabolites, and recombinant proteins in biotechnological applications.
 Additionally, examining the factors underlying factors influencing bacterial growth facilitates the development of targeted strategies for the control and inhibition of bacterial proliferation, particularly in the case of pathogenic bacteria.

 There are various methods to quantify bacterial growth.
-Optical density (OD) measurement is the most common and easy method to measure bacterial growth.
-OD measurement is based on light scattering when a beam of light (usually at 600 nm) is passed through the bacterial sample — more bacteria in the sample will scatter more light.
-Thus, the method is applied to estimate the number of bacteria in a sample, since the measured value is directly proportional to the amount of bacterial biomass.
-As the number of bacteria increases, the OD600 value will also increase (1,2).
+Optical density (OD) measurement is the most common and easiest method to measure bacterial growth.
+OD measurement is based on light scattering when a beam of light (usually at 600 nm) is passed through the bacterial sample.
+As more bacteria in the sample will scatter more light.
+Thus, the method is applied to estimate the number of bacteria in a sample.
+With an increase in bacteria number, the OD600 value will also increase (1,2).

 This application note shows how the Absorbance 96 plate reader is useful for determining OD600 measurements.
 In collaboration with HM Munich University of Applied Sciences, a comparative analysis of Absorbance 96 with a different spectrophotometer and a different microplate reader was performed to monitor the bacterial growth of a ureolytic bacterium Sporosarcina pasteurii, well-known for its unique capability of microbially induced calcite precipitation (MICP) required in constructional engineering and material applications (3).
-The OD readouts obtained by Absorbance 96 are comparable with the readouts obtained by other commercially available plate readers, confirming the reliability and efficiency of Absorbance 96 for OD measurements.
-Additionally, the small footprint of Absorbance 96 is an extra advantage compared to other traditional, large-size plate readers — offering flexibility and easy workflow in any laboratory or outside field applications.
+The OD readouts obtained by the Absorbance 96 are comparable with the readouts obtained by other commercially available plate readers, confirming the reliability and efficiency of the Absorbance 96 for OD measurements.
+However, the small footprint of the Absorbance 96 has an important advantage compared to other traditional, large-size plate readers - as it offers flexibility and improves the workflow in any laboratory and especially in outside field applications.

 Results